albacoretuna/how-to-annoy-a-web-developer/README.md

 Why this list might do a good job annoying web developers?
 The most important factor to keep in mind is that the position doesn't actually need many of those skills.
 The actual job can involve just editing some pages on your current Wordpress website.
 This way you have annoyed equally well both those who you will apply and the ones that don't apply.
 Because those who saw the list and didn't apply because of the high requirements actually could apply and fill the position.
 On the other hand the developer who somehow knows all those technologies will be very pissed off from the moment that understands how simple and possibly boring the actual role is.

 It also helps if you're somehow clueless about the technologies you have listed.
 For example take IO.js and Node.js.
 They were kind of different technologies for a while but got merged back together long before the time of writing your job advert.
 You can list them separately, and insist that those are totally different tools.

-Typos in the technology names help a lot.
+Typos and wrong usage of small and capital letters in the technology names help a lot.
 Instead of flexbox, just cut it to flexbo.
 It's more fun.

 One more tip to make your job advert annoying is using cheesy words in job summaries:
 * ninja